libp2p/specs/relay/circuit-v2.md

 verifies that it has a reservation and connection for _A_ and opens a `stop` protocol stream to _A_, sending a `CONNECT` message.

-Peer _A_ then responds to the relaywith a `STATUS:OK` message, which responds to _B_ with a `STATUS:OK` message in the open `hop` stream and then proceeds to bridge the two streams into a relayed connection.
+Peer _A_ then responds to the relay with a `STATUS:OK` message, which responds to _B_ with a `STATUS:OK` message in the open `hop` stream and then proceeds to bridge the two streams into a relayed connection.
 The relayed connection flows in the `hop` stream between the